Main content

 Priming your mane with mousse will ensure your bouncy blowout never falls flat.

 Apply your mousse hair product throughout your strands, focusing on your roots.
-Then, rough dry or air dry your hair to remove about 70 percent of the moisture (blow drying sopping wet hair with a round brush can result in damage).
-After, you can go in with your blow dryer and a round brush, gently pulling your hair upwards to add lift at the roots.
+Then, rough dry or air dry your hair to remove about 80% of the moisture (blow drying sopping wet hair with a round brush can result in damage).
+After, you can go in with your blow dryer and a round brush, gently pulling your hair upward to add lift at the roots.

 If your roots always fall limp, you should opt for a root-lifting mousse to create lasting support at your scalp.
 A root lifter is often the best mousse for wavy hair, like types 2A or 2B, since these curl patterns tend to be flatter at the top of the head.
 Applying this type of mousse is slightly different from others since they often feature aerated nozzles or targeted tips for precise application.